hexayurt

-Hexayurts are and exciting open-hardware shelter design. you can follow the movement at www.hexayurt.com
+Hexayurts are an exciting open-hardware shelter design.
+You can follow the movement at www.hexayurt.com

 Hexayurt!